b3t3/c-sharp-fundamentals-exersises/README.md

 A simple log in method with fixed variables,🔐
-A method to output the age group the given age is in,👩‍👩‍👧‍👦 A method that gets the sum of even numbers in a given scope,= A method that generates a number that you have to guess with hints,❓🤔
+A method to output the age group the given age is in,👩‍👩‍👧‍👦 A method that gets the sum of even numbers in a given scope,= A method that generates a number that you have to guess with hints to whether the number is higher or lower,❓🤔